Purchase of Service

 - There has been no termination between the period being purchased and the date of application

-Other time-limited, non-contributory service periods such as co-op work terms, articling or internship programs, or personal service contracts can be purchased, but you will be responsible for both the employee and employer portion of the contributions.
+You can purchase other time-limited, non-contributory service periods such as co-op work terms, personal service contracts, or articling or internship programs, but you must pay both the employee and employer portions.

-- You must be an active plan member which means you must be currently enrolled in the plan and making contributions to the plan or
+- You are an active plan member, which means you are enrolled in the plan and making contributions or

-- Be on an approved leave of absence or receiving long term disability benefits
+- You are on an approved leave of absence or receiving long term disability benefits

-- You can purchase service that was worked with your current Public Service Pension Plan employer; however, you cannot purchase the service if you waived enrolment under the enrolment provisions on or after April 1, 2000
+- You cannot purchase the service if you waived enrolment under the enrolment provisions on or after April 1, 2000

-You must apply within five years from the time you began contributing to the plan, or before you terminate your employment, whichever comes first.
-If you terminate your employment after becoming a member and are subsequently re-hired, you are not eligible to purchase service that occurred prior to that termination.
+You must apply within five years of your first contribution to the plan or before you terminate your employment, whichever comes first.
+If you end your employment after becoming a member and then are re-hired, you cannot buy service that occurred before the termination.

-If the service you wish to purchase was with another employer in the Public Service Pension Plan, it is the decision of that employer whether or not to pay the employer contributions.
+If the service you wish to purchase was with another Public Service Pension Plan employer, that employer decides whether or not to pay their contributions.

-If you terminate your employment with the province to work for another plan employer, you will be responsible for both the employee and employer contributions.
+If you end your employment with the province to work for another plan employer, you are responsible for both the employee and employer contributions.

 Cost to Purchase Service

-The cost is based on your full time equivalent salary and the employee and employer contribution rates in effect on the date that you apply.
+The cost is based on your full time equivalent salary and the employee and employer contribution rates on the date you apply.
 Estimate your cost and the potential increase to your pension.

 How to Apply

-Complete a Purchase of Service Application, then scan and submit your application through AskMyHR.
-You will receive a statement of cost from the Public Service Pension Plan with the cost and options for payment.
+Complete a Purchase of Service Application, then scan and submit it through AskMyHR.
+You will receive a statement from the Public Service Pension Plan with the cost and options for payment.

-It is your responsibility to ensure the BC Pension Corporation receives full payment by the due date listed on your statement.
-Payment can be made by
+You are responsible for paying the BC Pension Corporation the full amount by the due date listed on your statement.
+You can pay by

 - Cash (cheque, money order or bank draft)